[WEBINAR] Building your executive profile for B2B

 A well-planned executive portrait shoot is one of the most effective tools to build visibility, credibility, and trust as a leader.

 But to make the most of it, you need to do more than just show up.
-You need to approach it with the same clarity and intention you’d bring to any high-stakes leadership moment.
+Treat it with the same clarity and intention you’d bring to any high-stakes leadership moment.

 From messaging to outfit changes to where your content will live, here are six things every executive should know before stepping in front of the camera.

-Images add polish to your online bios, offer journalists visuals for articles, and bring personality to LinkedIn posts.
+Images add polish to your online bios, give journalists visuals for articles, and bring personality to LinkedIn posts.

-Videos go a step further, showcasing your personality, confidence, and insights in a more digestible format.
+Videos go a step further, reflecting your personality and insights in a more digestible format.
 They also generate 1,200% more shares than text and images combined.

-The first time a new client joins us for a multimedia shoot, it's not uncommon for them to ask us to shorten sessions or only shoot photography.
+The first time a new client joins us for a multimedia shoot, they sometimes ask us to shorten or simplify sessions by only shooting photography.

 Some sessions can take up to four hours, and of course, we know executives are very busy people.
 But to make executive portraits worthwhile, it's vital to give the process time.

 Besides, the more material you capture, the longer you can go without another shoot.
-In a whole year, you might only need three or four, which is hardly a major commitment.
+And in the space of a year, you might only need three or four shoots, which is hardly a major commitment.

-Taking this approach is all about ensuring you walk away from the experience satisfied, not disappointed, where the blame could otherwise unfairly fall on your multimedia team.
+This all about ensuring you walk away from the experience satisfied, not disappointed, where the blame could unfairly fall on your multimedia team.

 Want to shoot your executive portrait but short on time?
 Consider shooting in motion.